weshaan/weshaan/README.md

+## HOLA AMIGOS ##
+A pleasure to meet you, no i am not mexican.
+I love to learn, **constructive** criticism is always appreciated!
 > I dont wanna ruin this one - the voice in my head.

+contact me?
+- weshaan108@gmail.com

 Hey i see you are stalking me again...👀